-University Health Partners of Hawaii is the backbone of the clinical departments of the John A. Burns School of Medicine and the University of Hawaiʻi health sciences.
-This includes family medicine, internal medicine, surgery, obstetrics, gynecology, geriatrics, hyperbaric medicine, speech therapy, psychiatry, psychology, and Native Hawaiian Health.
+University Health Partners of Hawaii serves a major role in supporting the clinical departments of the John A. Burns School of Medicine and the University of Hawaiʻi health sciences.

 1965: The University of Hawaiʻi at Mānoa develops a medical school named after then-Governor, John Burns, who strongly believed in medical education in Hawaiʻi.
 The medical school, John A. Burns School of Medicine (JABSOM), becomes a two-year medical school operating out of Leʻāhi Hospital in Kaimuki.